LynxKhaos/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+.filter filters out specific data from an array
+.map creates a new array in string format
+.reduce reduces an array from multiple numbers down to a single sum of all numbers

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. a higher order function is a function in a function, using callback pull data from the function above a function and allows you to plug in the data

 3. Explain what a closure is.
+closure gives you access to another function above it within the scope

 4. Describe the four principles of the 'this' keyword.
+ 1. If you are using global scope and use the 'this' keyword the value will equal the window/console Object.
+  2. If a preceding dot call upon a function, use the keyword 'this' before the object.
+  3. When using a new constructor using the keyword 'this' it will refer to a specific instance of an object that is created and returned by the constructor function.
+  4. When using JS's call or apply method, the keyword 'this' will be specifically defined.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? we need to use the super because if we do not then the subclass will not initialize with the shared key/values

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.